lobsteropteryx/blog/content/post/mobbing.md

 culture, and continue to spread it throughout our organization and clients.
 We talk a bit about who inspired us, how we convinced our leaders to let us try it, and where we ended up.
-We also show some of the data we collected along the way, and talk about the advantes we've seen, the challenges we've encountered, and some of the ways we've adapted.
+We also show some of the data we collected along the way, and talk about the advantages we've seen, the challenges we've encountered, and some of the ways we've adapted.

 ### Starting Out